 Couples living outside the country must wait three years after their date of civil union or marriage before the non-Italian spouse can apply for Italian citizenship by marriage.
 This is reduced to 18 months when children are involved – be them biological or adopted.

 In 2016, Italy recognized same-sex civil unions, and they are afforded the same protections heterosexual married couples are given.

 New Citizenship Requirement

 Law Dec.
 1 2018 n.32 was introduced, imposing a new requirement on Italian citizenship marriage applications submitted after Dec.
 4, 2018.
-Any applicant seeking Italian citizenship must have sufficient knowledge of the Italian language (B1 level), which the Italian Ministry of Education (MIUR) or Ministry of Foreign Affairs (MAECI) must certify is the result of an approved educational institution.
+Any applicant seeking Italian citizenship must have sufficient knowledge of the Italian language and obtain a B1 level certification, which the Italian Ministry of Education (MIUR) or Ministry of Foreign Affairs (MAECI) must certify is the result of an approved educational institution.

 Other PrerequisitesIn addition to time requirements, to qualify, a non-Italian spouse looking for citizenship must register with AIRE (if not in country) or have a foreign marriage record, same-sex marriage or civil union registered with a local Italian consulate.
 When seeking to become Italian by marriage, the couple must have the marriage/civil union recorded with the commune.